 Financial Concept #1: Stocks as Equity Bonds

 What many investors don’t realize is that Warren Buffett is a bond investor disguised as an equity investor.
-Warren Buffett’s mentor Benjamin Graham, started as bond analyst looking for undervalued situations in bonds.
-This had a great influence on Warren Buffett who came to look at stocks with steady predictable earnings as an equity bond with a variable coupon.
+Warren Buffett’s mentor, Benjamin Graham, started as a bond analyst looking for undervalued situations in bonds.
+This had a significant influence on Warren Buffett who came to look at stocks with steady, predictable earnings as an equity bond with a variable coupon.

 Before we get any further, there’s an important distinction that needs to be made between stocks and bonds.
 I’m keeping this as simple as possible.

 A bond is bought and sold at a fixed rate.
-While the value of a bond can change prior to maturity; at maturity it will sell at face value.
-If you buy a 10 year $1,000 bond, its value at maturity is $1,000.
-What you earn on the bond is the yield or interest rate you’re paid to hold on to that bond for the specified period of time, for example 5% for 10 years.
+While the value of a bond can change before maturity; at maturity, it will sell at face value.
+If you buy a ten year $1,000 bond, its value at maturity is $1,000.
+What you earn on the bond is the yield or interest rate you’re paid to hold on to that bond for the specified period, for example, 5% for ten years.

 A stock on the other hand, is not bought or sold at a fixed rate.
 Its value can decrease or increase until you sell the stock.
-That’s a very important distinction as a company can grow its value by increasing earnings and book value over time.
+That’s a crucial distinction as a company can grow its value by expanding earnings and book value over time.
 Its value is not fixed.

 Bonds vs. Stocks

 The safest investment is considered to be bonds backed by the U.S. Government.
-Investors use the yield on the 10 year U.S. Bond as the “risk free rate” for investing.
+Investors use the yield on the ten year U.S. Bond as the “risk-free rate” for investing.

-Therefore, you’d need any other investment to achieve a higher rate of return than the 10 year U.S. bond in relation to the additional (perceived) risk that you are taking in that investment.
+Therefore, you’d need any other investment to achieve a higher rate of return than the ten year U.S. bond in relation to the additional (perceived) risk that you are taking in that investment.

 To determine whether a 10-year bond or company stock is a better investment, Buffett compares the expected return of the company stock to bond yields using discounted cash flows.
 The discounted cash flow model asserts that the value of an asset is the net present value of its future expected cash flows (you can pick up a financial book or find a website for examples of how to do the calculation).